iamhectorsosa/trpc-basic-starter/README.md

 │   └── trpc.ts       # <-- Typesafe tRPC hooks
 ```

 You could define all of your procedures within the **tRPC HTTP handler** and completely skip the server directory.
 However, this wouldn't be a scalable approach.
-It is very likely that your backend will require multiple endpoints, for which it is recommended to separate your procedures into different sub-routers and merge them as suggested in the file structure above.
+It's very likely that your backend will require several endpoints, for which it is recommended to separate your procedures into different sub-routers and merge them as suggested in the file structure above.

 To create a query procedure, at the most basic level we need to define an `input` (optional and validated with your library of choice), and a `query` (the actual implementation of the procedure) which runs a function returning the data you need.
 At the end, the types of each router are exported to provide a fully-typed experience on the client without importing any server code.